ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

      lead_AND_trail_WITH_repeats    ::=  {,} { elem_i , {,} } elem_max {,}

-4. The proposal suggests to allow extra commas in code, but the committee could also allow extra commas in **pragmas**.
+4. The proposal suggests to allow extra commas in code, but the committee could also allow or disallow extra commas in **pragmas**.

 Unresolved Questions